6 Symptoms of Pancreas Problems

 Studies show that 80% of pancreatitis is due primarily to gallbladder stones and to poor health habits.
 Gallbladder stones, for example, cause blockages and prevent the pancreas from fulfilling its normal functions.

 In regards to diet, consuming high amounts of fats and alcohol ends up causing irreparable damage to this organ.
 Other conditions that could affect it are, for example, kidney failure, Lupus, cystic fibrosis, and taking certain medications.

 How can I take care of my pancreas?

 - Limit your consumption of refined sugars and flour.

-- If you smoke, drop this addiction.
-This is absolutely necessary in order to prevent pacreatic cancer.
+- If you smoke, cut the habit!
+This is absolutely necessary in order to prevent pancreatic cancer.

 - Avoid alcohol.
-According to nutritionists, consuming one cup of wine a day could be healthy, but if you exceed this dose continually, the effect on your pancreas is immediate.
+According to nutritionists, consuming one cup of wine a day may be healthy.
+However, but if you exceed this amount regularly, the effect on your pancreas is immediate.
 Avoid it for the good of your health.

 - Consume foods that are high in fiber, especially whole grains.

 - Consume vegetables such as broccoli, cauliflower, cabbage, watercress and Brussels sprouts.
 These vegetables are perfect for taking care of your pancreas and for avoiding cancer.

 - Protein consumption is indispensable for treating and preventing pancreas problems.
 Try to always get your proteins from legumes and fish.
 If you eat meat, then turkey is the best option – it’s healthier and has less fat.